HMOs that need a licence

 Contact our Housing Standards team

-Contact us if you want advice about HMO licences and the legislation.
+You can contact us online for advice on HMO licences and the legislation.